 Ben Shenglin started his career in 1994 with ABN AMRO.
 After being based in Beijing, London and Shanghai he moved to HSBC for 5 years and later to JP Morgan.
 His international banking experience covers export credit finance, structured finance, bond markets, global trade transactions and financings.

-His PhD was on exchange rates economics and he wrote a second PhD on financial development and the liberalisation of financial systems in emerging markets.
-He is an editor of the International Monetary Institute.
+His PhD was originally on exchange rates economics.
+He eventually focused his PhD dissertation on financial development and the liberalisation of financial systems in emerging markets.
+He is a director of the International Monetary Institute.

 Willem Middelkoop: What are main developments you see within the international financial system?